segmentio/segment-docs/src/connections/destinations/catalog/actions-pinterest-conversions-api/index.md

 hide-dossier: true
 ---

-Conversion tracking lets you see what a user does on your websites, in your mobile apps, or in your physical stores.
-When you share your users’ conversion data with Pinterest, we are able to provide you insights that will help you evaluate your ads' effectiveness and improve the content, targeting, and placement of future ad.

-The Pinterest API for Conversions enables advertisers to send conversions directly to Pinterest via a server-to-server method without requiring a Pinterest Tag.
+ The Pinterest Conversions API destination is a server-to-server integrations with [The Pinterest API for Conversions](https://help.pinterest.com/en/business/article/the-pinterest-api-for-conversions) that allows advertisers to send conversions directly to Pinterest without requiring a Pinterest Tag.
 These conversions are mapped to Pinterest campaigns for conversion reporting to improve conversion visibility.
+By passing events, avertisers can leverage Pinterest's insights to evaluate ads' effectiveness and improve content, targeting, and placement of future ad.

-Advertisers can send web, in-app, or offline conversions to Pinterest’s server to server endpoint in real-time or batch.
+Advertisers can send web, in-app, or offline conversions to Pinterest’s server to server endpoint in real-time.
 Events received in real time or within an hour of the event occurring will be reported as web or app events.
 Events received outside of this window, as well as delayed batch events are categorized as offline events.

 The API for Conversions can help Pinterest in continuing to provide a more comprehensive view of your campaign performance.
-All advertisers who currently use the Pinterest Tag will benefit from using it in tandem with the API for Conversions, as the best practice is to use the two solutions together to maximize visibility into the conversions your campaigns are driving.
+All advertisers who currently use the Pinterest Tag will benefit from using it in tandem with the API for Conversions.

-## Authentication
-Pinterest requires users to generate a conversion token that will be sent as the access_token in the header as part of authentication whenever the Post request is sent to the Conversion API endpoint.

-To test authentication, a request needs to be made with ?test=true.
-Pinterest will return the expected response but the events will not be recorded.

-Document to get conversion access_token is available [here](https://developers.pinterest.com/docs/conversions/conversions/#Get%20the%20conversion%20token).

 ## Benefits of Pinterest Conversions API (Actions)